MicrosoftDocs/msteams-docs/msteams-platform/task-modules-and-cards/cards/dynamic-search.md

 * You can use `Input.ChoiceSet` component of Adaptive Cards only.
 * You can only specify text and images as part of the list of dynamically fetched items.
-* You can't get rich card experiences with dynamic search, as in the case of query based messaging extensions.
+* You can't get rich card experiences with dynamic search, such as query based messaging extensions.

 ## Understand how type-ahead search works

 You can enter text in type-ahead search in Adaptive Card that supports dynamic search.
-This initiates the type-ahead search process.
+The type-ahead search process starts.
 The following image demonstrates the process:

 ![Type-ahead search](../../assets/images/cards/dynamic-type-ahead-search-flow.png)